Exploring the Northern California Coast

 In the spring, the area is blanketed in explosions of wildflowers, and in the summer, the cool ocean breezes temper the sun.

 In fall, the coast is warm with a Mediterranean climate, and temperatures continue to be mild even through winter.
-Winter itself is marvelous, for snuggling in front of fireplaces at cozy inns, hotels, and rental homes, savoring some Sonoma County wines to the backdrop of crashing ocean waves outside.
+Winter itself is marvelous for snuggling in front of fireplaces at cozy inns, hotels, and rental homes, savoring some Sonoma County wines with a soundtrack of crashing ocean waves.

-Just note that weather can turn windy or foggy any time of year, so always bring along a windbreaker and cap.
+Just note that weather can turn windy or foggy any time of year, so always bring along a windbreaker, scarf, and hat.

 Simply driving along the stunning Highway 1 is a thrill, over skinny winding roads that sometimes curve right along soaring cliffs above the ocean.
-Plan to explore on foot, too, at the many state and regional parks dotting the coastline, for hiking, fishing, water sports and horseback riding.
+But plan to explore outside your car, too, at the many state and regional parks dotting the coastline.

 Hiking Along the Coastline